ybizeul/ybFeed/README.md

 - ybFeed relies on a cookie to authenticate the session, if the cookie is lost there is no easy way to retrieve the feed (you can get it from the `secret` file in the feed directory)
-- Most modern browser won't honor loog cookie lifetime, some alternative authentication would be needed to get access once the cookie is expired
+- Most modern browser won't honor long cookie lifetime, some alternative authentication would be needed to get access once the cookie is expired
 - Security could probably be improved, tokens and PINs are stored in clear on the filesystem